Dragodoth/13th-skeleton/README.md

 # Licenses

+Some artwork © 2015 Dean Spencer, used with permission.
+All rights reserved.

 13th skeleton makes usage of content licensed under the Open Game License Version 1.0a, the text of which is reproduced below (including additional required copyright notices).

 ## Copyright